 Berkeley police arrived quickly and saw one suspect running down San Pablo Avenue, according to police.
 Officers quickly surrounded the block, warned neighbors to stay inside, and brought in BPD’s Barricaded Subject Hostage Negotiation Team.
 Berkeley police, along with a deputy from the K-9 unit of the Alameda County Sheriff’s Department, did a yard-to-yard search for the suspect.
 He was finally located behind a building in the 1300 block of San Pablo Avenue.
 He was taken into custody and arrested.
 The other suspect remains at large.
 Berkeley police are not releasing any names at this time.

-“An officer saw somebody leaving the area that may have matched the description that had been provided,” Public Information Officer Jennifer Coats told KTVU news.
+“An officer saw somebody leaving the area that may have matched the description that had been provided,” Officer Jennifer Coats, Berkeley Police spokeswoman, told KTVU news.
 “The officer attempted to stop that person, and he fled from the officer.”

 The two Ashkenaz employees who were shot were taken to the hospital and treated for “serious” injuries, according to police.
 They are in stable condition and are expected to recover, according to a post on Ashkenaz’s Facebook page.